Canada in World War II: Battle of the Atlantic

-Canada was also given the responsibility of covering two strategically key points in the Atlantic.
-The first is known as the "Mid-Atlantic Gap", located off the coast of Greenland.
-This gap was a very hostile point in the supply line which was very difficult to take control.
+Canada was also given the responsibility of covering two strategically-key points in the Atlantic.
+The first is known as the "Mid-Atlantic Gap," located off the coast of Greenland.
+The gap was a very hostile point in the supply line, which was very difficult to take control.
 With the use of Iceland as a refuelling point and Canada to the west, the gap was narrowed down to 300 nmi.
 "The Surface gap was closed by the Royal Canadian Navy [in 1943].
-This Newfoundland Escort Force started with 5 Canadian corvettes and two British destroyers [manned by Canadian seamen], followed by other Canadian-manned British destroyers when available".
+The Newfoundland Escort Force started with 5 Canadian corvettes and two British destroyers [manned by Canadian seamen], followed by other Canadian-manned British destroyers when available."

 The second task Canada was given was to control the English Channel during Operation Overlord (the Normandy landings).
-"On the 6th of June, 50 RCN escorts were redeployed from the North Atlantic and Canadian Waters for invasion duties".
+"On the 6th of June, 50 RCN escorts were redeployed from the North Atlantic and Canadian Waters for invasion duties."
 Their tasks were to cover the flanks of the invasion to ensure submarine defence of the invasion fleet, also to provide distant patrols of the southern flank of the invasion area, and lastly to prevent submarine flotillas in the channel from gaining reinforcements.
-This invasion relied on the RCN to cover British and American flanks to ensure a successful landing on the beaches of Normandy.
+That invasion relied on the RCN to cover British and American flanks to ensure a successful landing on the beaches of Normandy.

 Canada saw enormous growth during World War II, going from a limited amount of warships to becoming the third largest navy in the world after the Axis powers were defeated and the role they played in aiding the USN in intelligence.
 Their primary role in protecting merchant ships from North America to Britain was ultimately successful, though that victory was shared with the major Allied powers.
 Throughout the war Canada had made 25,343 successful escort voyages delivering 164,783,921 tons of cargo.
 By the end of the war, German documents state that the Royal Canadian Navy was responsible for the loss of 52 submarines in the Atlantic.
 In return 59 Canadian merchant ships, and 24 warships were sunk during the battle of the Atlantic.